 We share income projections and other vital information in The Ultimate Glamping Business Guide.
 To find out more visit Inspired Courses.
 It is the most comprehensive online course for luxury camping and glamping the outdoor industry has ever seen, to give your new business the launch pad it needs to jump ahead of the competition.
 In-depth glamping business ideas, a glamping business plan all based on the glamping business model.

-Take a look at our glamping tent wiki to learn more about the different glamping tents available.
+Take a look at our glamping business tents wiki to learn more about the different glamping tents available.

 If you want to diversify your land and learn how to start a campsite successfully, then look no further than this intensive online course that will show you how it’s done.
 We also have an epic post, which talks you through everything you need to know about starting a new glamping business this year.